-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
 Visible sections of pipework are of copper and PVC materials.
-Sanitary fittings in the shower rooms comprise white suites containing low level W.C., wash hand basin and shower cabinet.
-There are fitted sink units within the kitchen and utility room.
+Sanitary fittings in the bathroom comprise a white suite with low level WC, wash hand basin, bath and shower cabinet.
+The cloakroom contains a white WC and wash hand basin.
+There is a fitted sink unit within the kitchen.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a 'Scottish Gas' wall mounted gas heating boiler situated within the roof space.
-This serves water filled steel panelled radiators throughout the house and also provides domestic hot water.
+There is a 'Worcester' external oil heating boiler situated within the rear garden.
+This serves water filled steel panelled radiators throughout the house and it also provides domestic hot water.

 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is to the main sewerage system.
-Fire, smoke and burglar alarms Visually inspected.
+Drainage is to the main public sewerage system. et a substantia de la s Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 There are smoke alarms installed.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
-Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
-If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
-If no reasonable and safe access is not always possible.
-If no inspection was possible, this will be stated.
-If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.

-The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.

-Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
+Any additional limits to inspection Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
-Any such materials should not be drilled or disturbed without prior advice from a licensed specialist.

 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.

-The property was occupied, heavily furnished and all floors were covered.
+The property was occupied, fully furnished and all floors were covered.
 Floor coverings restricted my inspection of flooring.
 I was not able to inspect the sub floor area.
+Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.
+My physical inspection of the roof void area was restricted due to insulation material, its limited dimensions and lack of suitable crawl boards.
+As a result the roof void area was only viewed from the access hatch.
+My inspection of the roof covering was restricted from ground level and some parts were not visible.
+Concealed areas beneath and around bath/shower trays were not visible.
+Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.
+The inspection is not a fire or life safety risk assessment and should not be relied on as a risk assessment inspection.
+Further